DimuthuHemachandra/MyWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-I'm Dimuthu, an Astrophysicist turned Biomedical Engineer and Neuroscientist.
-Since May 2018, I work as a Researcher at the [Robarts Research Institute](https://www.robarts.ca/index.html) at the [University of Western Ontario](https://www.uwo.ca/index.html).
+I’m Dimuthu, an Astrophysicist turned Biomedical Engineer and Neuroscientist.
+I study brain connectivity using machine learning and AI to better understand and detect neurodegenerative diseases.
+My work focuses on building data-driven models that advance neuroscience and support human health.

+Currently, I’m a Postdoctoral Research Fellow at the [Stanford University School of Medicine] (https://med.stanford.edu/poston-lab/people.html#postdocs)
+, [working in collaboration with SRI International] (https://www.sri.com/) .
+Here, I develop image preprocessing pipelines to study the brain’s waste clearance system and explore its role in neurodegenerative diseases.

-I completed my PhD at the [Khan Computational Imaging Lab](hhttps://www.khanlab.ca/), where I studied the subcortical brain structures and brain connectivity using machine learning to detect neuro-degenerative diseases.
+In 2018, I earned my PhD at the [Khan Computational Imaging Lab] (hhttps://www.khanlab.ca/) at the [University of Western Ontario] (https://www.uwo.ca/index.html) , where I focused on subcortical brain structures and brain connectivity, applying machine learning to detect neurodegenerative diseases.

-I'm passionate about promoting open and collaborative science.
-I believe that sharing knowledge and working together is the key to progress.
+I’m passionate about open and collaborative science—because I believe sharing knowledge and working together is the key to real progress.

-In my free time, you'll find me exploring new places and capturing moments with my camera.
+When I’m not in the lab, you’ll probably find me exploring new places and capturing moments with my camera.